Evert-R/milestone-four/README.md

 - Mark an order sent/unsent, paid/not paid
 - Set the sent date of an order (automatic)
 - Set a message banner on the shop page

-##### Features to be implemented before project submission
-- show shop image in work list
-- Help texts (Manual)
-- Out of stock notification

 ##### Features to be implemented after project submission
 - IDEAL payments